 10. Gestational hypertension – TX: reduce blood pressure and administer magnesium sulfate to decrease the chance of seizures.

 11. Urethral injury – DX: retrograde urethrogram.

 12. Antidotes – Dimercaprol (BAL), DMSA, Edetate disodium for heavy metals such as lead.

 13. Ludwig’s Angina – submandibular swelling, trismus, muffled voice, fever, drooling.
-Monitoring airway is the priority.
+Monitoring airway is the priority, administer antibiotics and corticosteroids.

-14. Bleeding Esophageal Varices – TX: IV Vasopressin or Octreotide.
+14. Bleeding Esophageal Varices – TX: intravenous Vasopressin or Octreotide (Sandostatin).